Contemporary vs Modern Dance

 Influential Figures in Contemporary Dance

-Isadora Duncan is widely celebrated as the creator of contemporary dance, and she is noted for her focus on the body’s organic curves and expressivity.
-Her departure from the strict techniques of ballet laid a foundation for subsequent generations in the realm of contemporary dance, including the integration of contemporary jazz.
+Isadora Duncan is widely celebrated as the creator of contemporary dance, and she is noted for her focus on the body’s natural curves and expressivity.
+Her departure from the strict techniques of ballet laid a foundation for subsequent generations in the realm of contemporary dance, including the integration of modern jazz.
 The legacy she left behind continues to ripple through various genres, inspiring dancers with her conceptual approach to movement.

 Similarities and Overlaps